RayhanaAkterDev/crisis-vault/601 - Software Engineering/Chapter 1 - Software Engineering Paradigms/SE Day 1 - Chapter 1 Question (1-3).md

 >[!note] Software definition:
 >**Software** is a collection of programs, data, and instructions that enable a computer to perform specific tasks.
 It acts as an intermediary *(মধ্যস্থতাকারী)* between the hardware and the user, allowing the hardware to execute various functions.
 Software can be divided into two main types:
 > - **System Software**: Includes operating systems and utility programs that manage computer hardware and resources.
-> - **Application Software**: Includes programs designed to help users perform specific tasks, such as word processing or internet browsing.
+> - **Application Software**: Includes programs that help users perform specific tasks, such as word processing or internet browsing.

 ---